szilard/dataset-sizes-kdnuggets/README.md

 ### Size of datasets used for analytics

-With so much hype about "big data" and the industry pushing for "big data" tools for everyone, the question arises how many people have big data and how many of them really need these tools (which are more complex and often more immature compared to the traditional tools for data analysis).
+With so much hype about "big data" and the industry pushing for "big data" analytical tools for everyone, the question arises how many people have big data and how many of them really need these tools (which are more complex and often more immature compared to the traditional tools for data analysis).

-During the process of data analysis we typically start with some larger raw datasets, we transform, clean and prepare them for modeling (typically with SQL-like transformations) and then we use these refined and usually smaller datasets for modeling/machine learning.
+During the process of data analysis we typically start with some larger raw datasets, we transform, clean and prepare them for modeling (typically with SQL-like transformations), and then we use these refined and usually smaller datasets for modeling/machine learning.

 In terms of computational resources needed I like to think in terms of the [pyramid of analytical tasks](https://github.com/szilard/datascience-latency#latency-numbers-every-data-scientist-should-know).
-I'm mostly interested in tools for non-linear machine learning, the distribution of dataset sizes practitioners have to deal with, and how all this is changing in time.
+I'm mostly interested in tools for non-linear machine learning, the distribution of dataset sizes practitioners have to deal with in this area, and how all this is changing in time.

 #### Size of datasets in KDnuggets surveys